ACA Open Enrollment Deadline: What Are Your Insurance Options?

-Posted by January 09, 2015in Insuranceon
+Posted by December 01, 2015in Insuranceon

+The 2016 cut-off for open enrollment under the Affordable Care Act (ACA) will be on Jan.
+31, 2016.
 With the deadline confirmed, here are the choices available to Americans not covered by a plan through their employer:

-- Enroll in an ACA Plan Outside the Marketplace – Though the Health Insurance Marketplace will be closed after March 31, you will still be able to purchase ACA-compliant plans from individual insurance carriers at any time.
+- Enroll in an ACA Plan Outside the Marketplace – Though the Health Insurance Marketplace will be closed after Jan 31, you will still be able to purchase ACA-compliant plans from individual insurance carriers at any time.
 However, you will not be able to take advantage of the premium-reduction tax credit available on plans purchased through the Marketplace.

 - Purchase Short Term Medical (STM) Insurance – STM policies can be purchased by those looking for a temporary solution to fill the gaps in their health coverage.
 An STM plan can cover you while you wait for another plan to kick in, or even if you’re not sure which long-term plan is for you, and you need more time to figure out your options.

 Are you trying to figure out the best option for your health insurance coverage?
-Read more about our Short Term Medical plan or get a free quote to see if short term medical is the right insurance for your personal situation.
+Read more about our Short Term Medical plan or get a free quote to see if Short Term Medical is the right insurance for your personal situation.